qalle2/text-util/README.md

 ## countlines.py
 Print unique lines and their counts from stdin.

+## finsort.py
+Print lines (with duplicates) from stdin in case-insensitive Finnish order.

 ## getwords.py
 Print words (sequences of Unicode Letter characters) from stdin.